kalantar/ab-example/docs/user-guide/topics/ab_testing.md

 ### Use/Import language specific libraries

 The gRPC protocol buffer definition is used to generate language specific implementation.
 These files can be used directly or packaged and imported as a library.
 As examples, the Node.js sample uses manually generated files directly.
 The Go sample imports the library provided by the core Iter8 implementation.
-In addition to the API specific methods, some general gRPC libraies are required.
+In addition to the API specific methods, some general gRPC libraries are required.

 === "Node.js"
     The manually generated node files [`abn_pd.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_pb.js) and [`abn_grpc_pb.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_grpc_pb.js) used in the sample application can be copied and used without modification in other projects.